 How do writers envision the future by examining the present?
 How do futuristic settings reveal and comment on current social trends?
 To what extent is man a user or a project of technology?
 How do we understand the relationship between what technology can do and what technology should do?
 Students will use multi-genre/multi-media texts to explore how technology has shaped cultural values and continues to drive social development.
 Students will be assessed on the proficiency of their reading, writing, speaking, and listening skills through written essays, visual presentations, and other projects.
-A summer assignment is a requirement of this course.
+A summer reading is a requirement of this course.

-I ENGLISH 12.
-EXPIDIATION OF SOCIAL ROLES 1433 - Sent.
-1 Gr.
-12 Freteguisite.
-American Lit.
 ENGLISH 12: Exploration of Social Roles 1453 - Sem.
 Gr.
-12 Prerequisite: American Lit. --- -- ------------- -------- ----------------------------- proficiency of their reading, writing, speaking, and listening skills through written essays, visual presentations, and other projects.
-A summer assignment is a requirement of this course.
+12 Prerequisite: American Lit. --- ------------- -------- -----------------------------

 How is social position determined?
 How are stereotypes generated and perpetuated in our society?
 Are stereotypes ever justified?
 How fairly are groups and individuals represented in media and literature?
 Students will use multi-genre/multi-media texts to explore the extent to which social positions are assigned by outside forces.
-Students will be assessed on the
+Students will be assessed on the proficiency of their reading, writing, speaking, and listening skills through written essays, visual presentations, and other projects.
+A summer reading is a requirement of this course.